hrenaud/kanban-view/CONTRIBUTING.md

 # Contributing to Kanban View for Bases

-> **Important**: This is a **temporary plugin** created while waiting for the official Kanban view from the Obsidian team.
+> **Important**: This is a **temporary plugin** created while waiting for the official Kanban view from the product team.
 As such, **bug reports will not be addressed** and the plugin will be deprecated once the official view is available.
 However, contributions are still welcome if you want to improve the plugin for your own use.

 This document provides guidelines and instructions for contributing to the project.